Convoy SC 7: 18–20 October

-On 18 October, Blairspey was torpedoed by U-101 and was abandoned.
-She was torpedoed again on 19 October by U-100 but remained afloat.
+On 18 October, Blairspey was torpedoed by U-101 and abandoned.
+On 19 October U-100 torpedoed it again but it remained afloat.
 She was towed to the Clyde and later repaired at Greenock.
-The escorts were unable to prevent any of these losses; their responses were uncoordinated and ineffective.
-They never realised that the attacking submarines did not attack submerged or from outside the convoy, but were actually running surfaced between the ships inside the convoy.
-Therefore, the escorts were unable to mount any serious attacks on the U-boats, and had to spend much of their time rescuing survivors.
+The escorts' anti-submarine efforts were uncoordinated and ineffective.
+They never realised that the attacking submarines did not attack submerged or from outside the convoy but were running on the surface inside the convoy.
+The escorts were unable to mount any serious attacks on the U-boats and spent much of their time rescuing survivors.
 During 19 October, the escorts, loaded with survivors, gathered together those ships that remained.
 Fowey collected eight ships and made for the Clyde, arriving there a few days later.
 Scarborough passed through the scene of the battle later on 19 October; she found wreckage, but no survivors.
 Later that afternoon Leith met Heartsease, still escorting the damaged Carsbreck; together they headed for Gourock, Renfrewshire, collecting two more stragglers on the way.
 Bluebell with over 200 survivors on board, headed directly for the Clyde, arriving on 20 October.